RGIT Australia

-RGIT Australia trading as Royal Greenhill Institute of Technology (RGIT) Australia (National Provider No.: 22088 | CRICOS Code: 03002G) is a Private Registered Training Organisation (RTO) accredited by the National Regulator - Australian Skills Quality Authority (ASQA).
+RGIT Australia trading as Royal Greenhill Institute of Technology (RGIT) Australia (National Provider No.: 22088 | CRICOS Code: 03002G) was a private registered training organisation (RTO) accredited by the National Regulator - Australian Skills Quality Authority (ASQA).
 It is located in Melbourne CBD, Victoria, Australia.
 In 2014, a second campus was established in Hobart Tasmania.
 They offer vocational courses in Business and Management, English, Health Sciences, Hospitality, Nursing and Information Technology.
 A wide selection of study options are offered from short courses, apprenticeships, traineeships, certificates, diplomas, advanced diplomas and Graduate Certificate to Graduate Diploma under the Australian Qualifications Framework.